starchyunderscore/img-manip/README.md

 The plan:

-Display preview of image on most of the screen using the screenbuffer.
+Display preview of original image next to edited on most of the top of the screen (using the screenbuffer?).

 On the bottom of the screen, some options: